Khayoon/Khayoon/README.md

 ## 🎯 Programming goals

-### 🚀 Building 4 fullstack apps using Vercel and Astro's integration of client-side hydration on React
+### 🚀 Building 4 Fullstack Apps with Vercel & Astro's React Integration
-- Already on the path to success with 2 apps in progress, project for experience and one showcasing creativity in what it caters to, and efficiency in how it presents itself.
+- Already on the path to success with 2 apps in progress with working client-side hydration!

 ### 🌇 Volunteering work for mayoral-candidate Chloe Brown's website
 - Currently in the maintaining and onboarding phase, commitment to an impactful community engagement